filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 - The risks:

-Project is completely thought out and largely coded with a granted patent, risks of getting it wrong mostly related to it being "developed in a vacuum".
+Project is completely thought out and largely coded with a granted patent, risks of getting it wrong mostly relate to it being "developed in a vacuum".
 In order to ensure that AIRport does not diverge from requirements of real applications we are developing a seed application - Votecube.
 Votecube has a complex relational schema and various persistence and validation needs.